lgklsv/shelfie/README.md

 - suggest a book to the library with new form
 - notification popup
 - [feature sliced design](https://feature-sliced.design/) architecture
-- (⚙️ new) state management with Redux / api calls with RTK query
+- state management with Redux / api calls with RTK query
+- (⚙️ new) Server-side rendering with React 18

 ## Screenshot